lucas-m-dev/memory-mend/README.md

 ## What Is It?
 When exporting photos and videos from Google Photos via Google Takeout, the original "Date Taken" metadata is often stripped from the media files and stored in separate `.json` sidecar files.
 To make matters worse, Google randomly alters or truncates these JSON filenames (e.g., creating variations like `image(1).jpg` paired with `image.jpg(1).json` or appending truncated strings like `.supplemental-metada.json`).

-MemoryMend solves this chaos natively.
-It scans your directories, uses an advanced Universal Regex to normalize anomalous JSON names so they perfectly match their media counterparts, reads the original Unix timestamp, and uses ExifTool to inject the dates back into your files in a single mass execution block.
+MemoryMend solves this chaos behind the scenes.
+It scans your directories, uses an advanced Universal Regex to normalize anomalous JSON names so they perfectly match their media counterparts, reads the original Unix timestamp, and uses ExifTool to inject the correct dates back into your files in a single mass execution block.

 Once updated, it automatically purges the used JSON files and isolates any unpairable files into dedicated folders, leaving your directories completely clean.